-An interrupt is a signal from a device attached to a computer or from a program within the computer that causes the main program that operates the computer (the operating system ) to stop and figure out what to do next.
-Almost all personal (or larger) computers today are interrupt-driven - that is, they start down the list of computer instruction s in one program (perhaps an application such as a word processor) and keep running the instructions until either (A) they can't go any further or (B) an interrupt signal is sensed.
-After the interrupt signal is sensed, the computer either resumes running the program it was running or begins running another program.
+An interrupt is a signal from a device attached to a computer or from a program within the computer that requires the operating system to stop and figure out what to do next.
+Almost all personal (or larger) computers today are interrupt-driven - that is, they start down the list of computer instructions in one program (perhaps an application such as a word processor) and keep running the instructions until either (A) they can't go any further or (B) an interrupt signal is sensed.
+After the interrupt signal is sensed, the computer either resumes running the current program or begins running another program.

 In general, there are hardware interrupts and software interrupts.
 A hardware interrupt occurs, for example, when an I/O operation is completed such as reading some data into the computer from a tape drive.
 A software interrupt occurs when an application program terminates or requests certain services from the operating system.
-In a personal computer, a hardware interrupt request (IRQ) has a value associated with it that associates it with a particular device.
+In a personal computer, a hardware interrupt request (IRQ) has a value that associates it with a particular device.

 Watch a brief tutorial on interrupts and I/O: